pcanz/pPEG/docs/PrattParsing.md

 A very neat and powerful parser algorith was published back in 1973 by Vaughn Pratt[^1], but for many years this method has been largley ingnored.

+Pratt claimed his technique is trivial to implement, easy to use, extremely efficient, and very flexible.
+Why then is it not better known?

+Pratt suggested that a preoccupation with BNF grammars and their various offspring, along with their related automata and theorems, has precluded development in directions that are not visibly in the domain of automata theory.

 Fortunatley there has been a revival of interest more recently, and there are nice blog posts by [matklad] and [Nystrom] that explain how it works.
 Another variant that is closer to the original Pratt paper has been popularised by Douglas [Crockford], and there is also a [survey] of other posts.

 I must admit that I found Pratt's paper hard to follow, but the key idea of using numeric binding powers for each operator was cystal clear.
-For my purposes I ended up implementing the Pratt algorithm in a slightly different way, and that may be easier to understand and explain.
+I ended up implementing the Pratt algorithm in a slightly different way, and that may be easier to understand and explain.
 So here it is.

 ##  The Problem